 Level II PASRR must determine whether an individual requires specialized rehabilitative services (SRS), which are provided in the NF, under the NF’s ordinary per diem reimbursement.
 These services could include hiring additional staff or contractors, such as occupational therapists or qualified mental health/intellectual disability professionals (QMHPs/QIDPs).

 Despite the similar-sounding name, specialized services (SS) are distinct from SRS.
 SS exceed the services ordinarily provided by the NF under its per diem rate.
-In some states, these services are provided in the NF or through off-site visits arranged by the NF (i.e., while the individual lives in the NF).
-In other states, SS are defined as intensive services that must be provided in another institutional setting, such as an inpatient psychiatric hospital or an intermediate care facility for the intellectually disabled (ICF/ID).
-Federal regulations permit both arrangements.
+These services are provided in the NF or through off-site visits arranged by the NF (i.e., while the individual lives in the NF).

 Combined with “regular” NF services and SRS, SS result in a “continuous active treatment program.”
 The state must provide or arrange for the provision of specialized services to all nursing facility residents whose MI/ID was identified by the Level II PASRR.